 - One batch makes 24 cookies, which is plenty to go around!

-- White Sugar - This cookie recipe uses two types of sugar, the first is regular white sugar, make sure it is extra-fine (caster sugar in the UK).
+- White Sugar - This cookie recipe uses two types of sugar, the first is granulated white sugar, which gives the cookies their crispy edges.

 - Brown Sugar - You can use either light brown sugar or dark brown sugar for these cookies.
 I used light brown sugar, but for a stronger molasses taste, you can use dark brown.

-- Eggs - Always use large, and try to use free-range eggs if you can.
+- Eggs - Always use large eggs, and try to use free-range eggs if you can.
 Make sure the eggs are also at room temperature before beginning.

 - Vanilla - The vanilla really rounds out the base flavor of the cookies.
 Use a high-quality vanilla extract or vanilla bean paste.